itsananderson/resume/index.md

 ##### Visual Studio Client Tools

-I am building JavaScript developer tools for Visual Studio and Internet Explorer (F12).
+I am building web developer tools for Visual Studio and Internet Explorer (F12).
 My team&#39;s focus is JavaScript performance tooling, network inspector, and the DOM explorer.

-My primary focus has been rewriting DOM explorer to improve performance.
+My primary focus has been improving performance and reliability in DOM Explorer.

 ##### ACM Authoring and Asset Management